-CERTIFIED PUBLIC ACCOUNTANTS
+KEEFE, MCCULLOUGH & CO., LLP CERTIFIED PUBLIC ACCOUNTANTS

 JOHN R. KEEFE, C.P.A.

 JOHN E. McCULLOUGH, C.P.A.
 (RETIRED)

 THOMAS T. CARPENTER, C.P.A.

 PAUL B. SNEIDER, C.P.A.
 (RETIRED)

 STEVEN H. WOODS, C.P.A.

 DAVID T. WILLIAMS, C.P.A.

 CHARLES K. RUMPF, C.P.A.
 ISRAEL J. GOMEZ, C.P.A.

-TOSEPH D. LEO, C.P.A.
+JAMES R. LARAWAY, C.P.A.
+JOSEPH D. LEO, C.P.A.

 WILLIAM G. BENSON, C.P.A.

 BRIAN D. PINNELL, C.P.A.
 (RETIRED)

 KENNETH G. SMITH, C.P.A.

 LOUIS R. PROIETTO, C.P.A.

 CYNTHIA L. CALVERT, C.P.A.

-JAMES R. LARAWAY, C.P.A.
 ROSS S. GOTTHOFFER, C.P.A.
-6550 NORTH FEDERAL HIGHWAY

-SUITE 410
+HILLARY B. DAIGLE, C.P.A.

-FORT LAUDERDALE, FLORIDA 33308
+6550 NORTH FEDERAL HIGHWAY SUITE 410 FORT LAUDERDALE, FLORIDA 33308 (954) 771-0896 FAX: (954) 938-9353 E-MAIL: kmc@kmccpa.com

-(954) 771-0896

-FAX: (954) 938-9353

-E-MAIL: kmc@kmccpa.com

-INDEPENDENT AUDITORS' REPORT ON INTERNAL CONTROL OVER FINANCIAL REPORTING AND ON COMPLIANCE AND OTHER MATTERS BASED ON AN AUDIT OF FINANCIAL STATEMENTS PERFORMED IN ACCORDANCE WITH GOVERNMENT AUDITING STANDARDS
+REPORT ON INTERNAL CONTROL OVER FINANCIAL REPORTING AND ON COMPLIANCE AND OTHER MATTERS BASED ON AN AUDIT OF FINANCIAL STATEMENTS PERFORMED IN ACCORDANCE WITH GOVERNMENT AUDITING STANDARDS

-To the Board of Directors

-Renaissance Elementary Charter School
+To the Board of Directors Renaissance Elementary Charter School Miami, Florida

-Miami, Florida

-We have audited the statement of net assets and balance sheet of Renaissance Elementary Charter School (the School), a component unit of the School Board of Miami-Dade County, Florida, as of June 30, 2006, and the Statement of Activities; Statement of Revenues, Expenditures and Change in Fund Balance and Revenues and Expenditures - Budget and Actual - General Fund for the year then ended and have issued our report thereon dated August 3, 2006.
+We have audited the financial statements of governmental activities, the General Fund, each major fund, and the aggregate remaining fund information of Renaissance Elementary Charter School (the School), a component unit of the School Board of Miami-Dade County, Florida, as of and for the year ended June 30, 2007, which collectively comprise the School's basic financial statements and have issued our report thereon dated August 31, 2007.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.